dan-dawson/roulette-api/README.md

 - Port number default is `:8080`

-For now it is as simple as using `go run roulette.go` This will start the programme and you will see console messages stating the winning numbers of each game and also when a new bet is placed.
+For now it is as simple as using `go run roulette.go` This will start the programme, and you will see console messages stating the winning numbers of each game, when a new bet is placed and any errors with the request.

 # Placing a bet